openedx/open-edx-proposals/oeps/oep-0030-arch-pii-markup-and-auditing.rst

 - Are relatively low-effort to implement and maintain
 - Have a very low likelihood of causing bugs

 Sphinx-style annotations were chosen due to Sphinx's wide adoption in the Python, Django, and edX ecosystems.
-While we have had challenges using Sphinx to document edx-platform several other Open edX repositories already use Sphinx to generate documentation.
+While we have had challenges using Sphinx to document edx-platform, several other Open edX repositories already use Sphinx to generate documentation.
 Even if we never update edx-platform to use Sphinx these identifiers are unique enough to allow us to audit them with a high degree of confidence.

 Tooling
 -------